 Google will not disclose timestamps, inventory numbers, quantities, or extended amounts that are identifiable to your company.
 However, Google may publicly disclose generalized availability data.

-Note: The purpose of "lsft" is to allow you to identify traffic on your own website resulting from local inventory ads.
+Note: The purpose of "lsft" is to allow you to identify traffic on your own website resulting from showing your local products on Google.
 You may specify a parameter, "lsft", in your dynamic tracking URL in Google Ads, which may be used to append parameters on links to your website or product pages from the local storefront.

 Retailers participating in local inventory ads must adhere to all standard data quality requirements, including accurate inventory and pricing data (e.g. quantity and price are up-to-date).
-If you're having issues with your local inventory ads, go to our Contact Us form.
+If you're having issues with your local inventory ads or free local product listings, go to our Contact Us form.